venkatbalakumar2405/bcs/Day_21/notes.md

 # presentation component--Reusability
 - don't repeat yourself-DRY
 - if your are within return then you must use interpolation {} in react
+- if arrow function returns one value it is called implicit return